Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 What is Unstructured Data?

 Although there are a number of challenges associated with unstructured data, with “zero visibility” topping the list.
 However, there are also some beneficial aspects that add to its strength.
-For instance, since unstructured data exists in a non-predefined or native format, it is easier and faster for organizations to collect it and store it.
+For instance, since unstructured data exists in a non-predefined or native format, it is easier and faster for organizations to collect and store it.
 In fact, organizations can easily dump it in data lakes so they can later extract it and refine it to derive valuable insights.

 Unstructured Data definition